Conservation and restoration of shipwreck artifacts: Cleaning (removes soil, discoloration and stains)

 Textiles can be cleaned with water, numerable substances can be removed by using water (de-ionized water preferred).
-For better results add mixture of .4% to 1% ammonium hydroxide to the water.
+For better results add mixture of 0.4% to 1% ammonium hydroxide to the water.
 If necessary, of neutral non-ionic detergent to remove stubborn soil.
 During the cleaning process bleach can be added in a 4% hydrogen peroxide solution.
-For stubborn stains such as mold, mildew, black sulfide stains, and organic stains, the fabric is soaked in a solution of 1 liter of de- liter de-ionized water, 60 ml 30% hydrogen peroxide and a 2.5 g sodium silicate dissolved in 100 ml hot de-ionized water.
+For stubborn stains such as mold, mildew, black sulfide stains, and organic stains, the fabric is soaked in a solution of 1 liter of de-ionized water, 60 ml 30% hydrogen peroxide and a 2.5 g sodium silicate dissolved in 100 ml hot de-ionized water.
 Be aware that the latter solutions are damaging to the fibres, they may reduce the visible staining, but this is through a bleaching action that also deteriorate fibres and will make them more brittle over time.

 For textiles that cannot be cleaned with water (such as textiles with water-soluble dyes), dry cleaning using organic solvents, such as perchlorethylene or trichlorethylene, or petroleum solvents, such as white spirits, is recommended.

 Sterilization

 For textiles infested with mold (including insects), the infested textiles must be closed in a container with thymol crystals.
-After treatment with thymol crystals, a solution of .5% to 1% of Lysol is used.
-Other disinfection solution composed of .1% of dowicide 1 (ortho-phenylphenol), 68% of ethanol, and 30% of de-ionized water; the solution will be lethal to most bacteria, fungal spores, and surface mildews.
+After treatment with thymol crystals, a solution of 0.5% to 1% of Lysol is used.
+Other disinfection solution composed of 0.1% of dowicide 1 (ortho-phenylphenol), 68% of ethanol, and 30% of de-ionized water; the solution will be lethal to most bacteria, fungal spores, and surface mildews.